rmayf/rmayf.github.io/_posts/2020-08-03-four-lakes-loop.md

 There are a few tents setup around the lake so we don't say much.
 The camera shutter clicks in short bursts.
 A deer materializes out of the nearby brush and is surprised when it notices us; as if it wasn't expecting anyone else to be awake.
 It poses for a few shots and carries on foraging for breakfast.
 I find a luffa discarded on the lake shore and ponder the morality of mankind.

 Back in the car, we catch up on lost sleep, banana bread, and talk of time travel.
-It's onwards to the next adventure, we take turns driving to Weaverville.
+It's onwards to the next adventure as we take turns driving to Weaverville.
 I hope the cooler ice keeps while we're gone.
 How good is a frosty beer going to taste after a long hike?
 Only time can tell.

 The next day we're not alone as we stop to fill up on water from Luella Lake.
 Hundreds of ink black tadpoles wiggling their way through life dot the lakebed.
 We've completed over half the 20 mile journey around the Four Lakes Loop in Shasta-Trinity National Forest and now making homeward progress.
 There's another group of four swimming on the other shore.
 The bravest reports to the others on water temperature.
 I for one don't want to step on our amphibious friends.